chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 The file `block_ip.py` is a normal, standard, standalone Python script with normal indentation.
 The contents of the Python script are transcluded into the CloudFormation template during the Mustache.js pre-processing step.

+The Mustache.js pre-processing step renders all Mustache variables in the Mustache template, and outputs a YAML file that is ready to be uploaded to CloudFormation to be deployed.

-The final CloudFormation YAML file that is uploaded to CloudFormation will contain a mix of YAML and Python, but the two are only mixed when the Mustache pre-processing step is run.
+The final CloudFormation YAML file that is uploaded to CloudFormation will contain a mix of YAML and Python - a bit like oil and water.
+But thanks to the transclusion method, these two ingredients are kept separate during development and are only mixed in the final stage of deploying the stack.

+## What Next?

+We highly encourage you to check out the Readme for the transclusion pattern example, in the `example-block-ip/` directory.
+A link to that [Readme.md is here.
+Right here.
+No - yup, you got it, just click right here.
+On this text.](example-block-ip/Readme.md).
+Nope, not on this text.
+Back up.